BarZamsky/blogs-app/README.md

 ## Blogs App
 A simple blogs app which contains several mock blogs and allows adding comments on them.
 The app does not contain any external database so all data is saved on memory.
 The server is written in typescript and the client is written in React.
-Each service contains a Dockerfile, so you can also deploy the project.
+Each service contains a Dockerfile, so you can also deploy the app.
 ---

 ### Run the server locally
 In order to run the server execute the following commands: